-Allocation priorities for the PY 2024 Action Plan are consistent with those outlined in the Strategic Plan portion of the County's 2021-2025 Consolidated Plan.
+Allocation priorities for the PY 2023 Action Plan are consistent with those outlined in the Strategic Plan portion of the County's 2021-2025 Consolidated Plan.
 The priorities were identified through a review of market conditions as well as a needs assessment that analyzed affordable housing, special need housing, homeless, and non-housing community development needs in Collier County.
 Substantial participation by residents, local and regional organizations, and other stakeholders also informed these priorities.

 The Needs Assessment conducted as part of the Consolidated Planning process identified affordable owner and rental housing as a top need in Collier County as cost burden was the primary housing problem.
-Housing affordability was also the most common issue identified by interviewees and community meeting participants throughout the County, including in Naples and Immokalee.
-Further, according to Comprehensive Housing Affordability Strategy (CHAS) data, about 19% of all households in the County spend more than 30% of their income on housing.
+Housing affordability was also the most common issue identified by interviewees and community meeting participants throughout the county, including in Naples and Immokalee.
+Further, according to Comprehensive Housing Affordability Strategy (CHAS) data, about 19% of all households in the county spend more than 30% of their income on housing.
 For LMI households, about 75% of renters and 65% of owners spend over 30% of income on housing.
-The County will also provide funding for public services that benefit low- and moderate-income persons, support the aging population in the County, and support special needs groups.